kotlin-housing-services-bot/kotlin-telegram-bot/README.md

 # kotlin-telegram-bot
-This repo contains sources for koltin-telegram-bot
+This repo contains sources for kotlin-telegram-bot